 Swiss president opposes arms exports to Ukraine, citing neutrality

-"The discussion about the export of arms, weapons... while we have (our) legal framework in Switzerland, it is not possible to do it," Berset, who currently holds the country's rotating one-year presidency, told reporters on the margins of UN meetings on women's rights.
+"The discussion about the export of arms, weapons... while we have (our) legal framework in Switzerland, it is not possible to do it," said Berset, who currently holds the country's rotating one-year presidency.

 "For the government and for the Federal Council, we have to, and we want to, maintain this legal framework and to work in this legal framework," he said.